ritik-prog/complain-managment-mini-project/readme.md

 That's it!
 By following these steps, you can ensure that the "helphub.db" file is always copied to the bin folder of your Visual Basic project.

----

-### Conclusion

-Congratulations!
-You have successfully installed and run the Complain Management System project using both C# and VB.NET.
-This project is a great starting point for any college student looking to create a project that showcases their coding skills.
-Feel free to customize the project to fit your needs and show off your creativity.

-In conclusion, Visual Basic 2022 is a powerful development environment that enables developers to create high-quality Windows applications with ease.
-With its intuitive interface, advanced debugging tools, and extensive library of pre-built components, Visual Basic 2022 is an excellent choice for developers of all skill levels.

-In this blog, we discussed how to run a Visual Basic project in the 2022 version, as well as how to ensure that files such as the "helphub.db" file are copied to the bin folder when building a project.